-College Majors Course Category (# credits) Arts and Sciences Journalism - Media and Digital , Communication Education English Language Sociology (3 credits) Philosophy or Psychology (3 credits) Computer ScienceHealthcare Information Systems Mathematics (6 credits) Physics (3 credits) Chemistry (3 credits) Business Administration All majors Mathematics (3 credits) Statistics (3 credits) Economics (3 credits) Engineering All majors Mathematics (6 credits) Physics (6 credits) Chemistry (3 credits)
+College Majors Course Category (# credits) Arts and Sciences Mathematics (6 credits) Physics (3 credits) Chemistry (3 credits)

+Business Administration All majors Mathematics (3 credits) Statistics (3 credits) Economics (3 credits) Engineering All majors Mathematics (6 credits) Physics (6 credits) • Chemistry (3 credits)

 Foreign Secondary Level Certificate.
-Holder of a foreign certificate that is equivalent to the Lebanese Official High School diploma, such as the Official Secondary Certificates from Arab Countries, French Baccalaureate, International Baccalaureate and the German Abitur may enroll in an appropriate program provided that the certificate is validated by the Ministry of Education.
+Holder of a foreign certificate that is equivalent to the Lebanese Official High School diploma, such as the Official Secondary Certificate from Arab Countries, French Baccalaureate, International Baccalaureate, and the German Abitur may enroll in an appropriate program provided that the certificate is validated by the Ministry of Education.

 High School Diploma.
-Student who holds a High School Diploma (American system) may be admitted to the freshman program if the following conditions are met: (1) The student has completed 12 years of study; (2) the certificate is recognized by the public authorities in the country of origin; and (3) certified copy of the permission to join the Freshman Program from the Equivalence Committee of the Lebanese Ministry of Higher Education.
+A student who holds a High School Diploma (American system) may be admitted to the freshman program if the following conditions are met: (1) The student has completed 12 years of study; (2) the certificate is recognized by the public authorities in the country of origin; and (3) certified copy of the permission to join the Freshman Program from the Equivalence Committee of the Lebanese Ministry of Higher Education.